This article has been updated from a previous version.

 No matter where in Canada you live, if you want to drive, basic auto insurance is a mandatory expense.
 And while you may not be able to get out of paying for it, you do have some control over how much you'll pay.

 With the New Year upon us, why not make a resolution to save on auto insurance?
-Take advantage of some comparison shopping and inquire about potential discounts.
+Take advantage of some comparison shopping and inquire about potential car insurance discounts.

 Here are 12 auto insurance discounts to watch out for in 2021, whether you’re opening a brand new policy, switching providers, or renewing your current policy.
-Ask your insurance company if you’re eligible for any of the following discounts — because the last thing you want to do is leave money on the table.
+Ask your insurance company if you’re eligible for any of the following discounts that can lower your car insurance rates — because the last thing you want to do is leave money on the table.

 1. Driving school certificate insurance discount